Crab spiders

 Thomisus spectabilis with a bee

 Crab spiders are easy recognizable if you tease them.
-They widen their legs and move side ways like a crab.
-Their size is between 4 - 10 mm.
+They widen their legs and move sideways like a crab.
+Their size varies between 4 - 10 mm.

 The females usually stand guard with their egg sacs.
 The egg sacs are fastened to the vegetation and are usually flat.